Formal groups and quantum cohomology: Maurer-Cartan theory

 Here, $\maltese_i = \|a_1\| + \cdots + \|a_i\|$, where $\|a\| = |a| - 1$ is the reduced degree; both will be standing notation from now on.
 If we consider $\scrA$ as a chain complex with differential $d_{\scrA} = -\mu^1_{\scrA}$, the associative algebra structure on $H^*(\scrA)$ is induced by the chain level product

 From the overall ``$A_\infty$-lingo'', the notions of $A_\infty$-homomorphism and homotopy between such homomorphisms will be the ones that occur most frequently in our discussion.
 Homotopy admits the following useful interpretation.
-Take the dg ring (the ``noncommutative interval'')
+Take the following dg ring (cochains on the interval as a simplicial complex, with the Alexander-Whitney product):

 If $\scrA$ is an $A_\infty$-ring, the tensor product $\scrA \otimes \scrI$ inherits the same structure, with

 where $* = \sum_{i>j} \|a_i\|\cdot |x_j|$.
 This $A_\infty$-structure is compatible with the projections